 - Nathan Hale Monument - During the Revolutionary War American forces suffered a humiliating defeat at the Battle of Long Island.
 George Washington and his army had to escape from the battle to Manhattan at night under cover of fog.
 The British army meanwhile took control of Long Island and Huntington.
 They remained here for the duration of the war. […]

 - Oheka Castle Historic Hotel - This magnificent Gold Coast Mansion, resting majestically on the highest point of Long Island, emanates the elegant refinement of a chateaux in France coupled with world-class service and a rich history that is distinctly American.
 OHEKA has been celebrating the art of entertaining since 1919, when financier and patron of the arts, Otto Hermann Kahn, […]

 - The Heckscher Museum of Art - The Heckscher Museum of Art is located in scenic Heckscher Park in Huntington, New York, within walking distance of downtown shops and award-winning restaurants.
 The Museum provides a dynamic schedule of changing exhibitions on American art.
 Additionally, public programs for adults, families, and children, include First Friday concert series, gallery talks, and workshops.
-Information about […]
+Book Now! […]